(Second edition, Sept, 2015)

 In late 1968, things changed somewhat and we entered the period that I’m interested in.
 The central business in Macon, at 555 Mulberry Street, rebranded itself Shrimp Boats Inc. (the trademark for the new logo, with the “S,” was filed on January 27 1969) and its distant corporate stores, such as the one in Rome, became franchises.
 They picked up a slogan, “The treasure of eating pleasure,” which is a pretty terrible slogan, honestly.
 Earlier in that month, the corporation held a franchise seminar in Macon.
 The cost to own your own Shrimp Boats in ’69? $27,000, or $174,626 in today’s currency.
 Officers included A. Emmett Barnes III, president, Joseph P. Smcha V, president-secretary, and J.B.
 Jolky Jr., treasurer.

 As for the corporate stores, like the one in Rome, according to The Rome News-Tribune in 2003, “a local entrepreneur franchised it.
 That’s when Mack Bolton and his wife, Louise, took the helm in 1969.”
 Bolton’s son-in-law, John Walley, bought Rome’s The Shrimp Boat upon Bolton’s retirement in 1978.
 During the next thirteen years, Walley modified and improved the building, losing the original trailer underneath new dining rooms and flooring.
 Cylina and Kenneth Payne bought it from him in 1991.
 Rumors began later that decade that it would soon be destroyed for a major road and bridge overhaul.
-I’m not sure what happened, but somehow the Rome Shrimp Boat survived and is still thriving, very much a local landmark worth visiting the next time we’re out that way.
+I’m not sure what happened, but somehow the Rome Shrimp Boat survived and is still thriving, very much a local landmark worth visiting.

 Now let’s move on to the stores that I’m most interested in.
 In 1969, along with the rebranding to Shrimp Boats, they began constructing distinctive little framed buildings that sort of resembled the older-styled IHOPs.
 As you look at the photos below, you’ll see that two additional features help in identifying these buildings after they’ve been reconstructed somewhat.
 First of these are two artificial yards, horizontal spars at the top and the bottom of the roof’s frame jutting out as four short strips of metal with punctuated ends.
 On the original buildings, these were meant to evoke the horizontal spars along a mast pole from which the rigging and sails would be set.
 Almost all of these buildings still retain the metal yards.
 Less common today are wooden pier posts driven into the sidewalk at the front corners of each building.